eatgeekinc/.github/pull_request_template.md

 # Environment changes
 *A bulleted list with all the environment changes.*

+# Infrastructure changes
+*A bulleted list with all the infrastructure changes made.
+We'll need to make this changes on prod before releasing the new version, for example adding VPC Endpoints, NAT Gateways or anything done manually from the AWS console.*

 # Database migrations
 *A bulleted list with all the database migrations.*